 Weathering the Season With Flu Shots

 That said, it does appear that Americans are following through with their plans to get the flu shot as a preventative measure this season.
-A survey by the National Foundation for Infectious Diseases (NFID) in September of 2019 found that 52% of American adults planned to get a flu shot this flu season.
+A survey by the(NFID) in September 2019 found that 52% of American adults planned to get a flu shot this season.

 Our study discovered that 49% of Americans have already followed through with their plans to get a flu shot.
-This is a positive sign given the flu season usually peaks in February.
-However, it’s important to note that the flu shot can take a couple of weeks before it can protect you, so earlier in the season is always better than later in the season to get it.
+This is a positive sign, given theHowever, it’s important to note that the flu shot can take a couple of weeks before it can protect you, so getting it earlier in the season is always better than getting it later in the season.

 Money Shouldn’t Buy You the Flu Shot

-In a day-and-age where you’ll likely experience a long wait in a doctor’s office only to hear that the viral infection found has to ‘run its course,’ these families are also less likely to be proactive with flu symptoms, also due to the inability to miss work.
+In a day and age where you’ll likely experience a long wait in a doctor’s office only to hear that the viral infection found has to ‘run its course,’ these families are also less likely to be proactive with flu symptoms, also due to the inability to miss work.

 Getting Sick Creates a Recurring Cycle of Sleep Loss Or Restless Sleep

 For those not taking preventative measures like the flu shot, getting sick can lead to a recurring cycle of losing sleep.
-More than 1-in-4 Americans say they sleep less when they are sick, and 52% say they sleep more, but it’s not restful.
+More than 1-in-4 Americans say they sleep less when sick, and 52% say they sleep more, but it’s not restful.

-And even if you are among the 24% that try to get more than 8 hours, the 34% that try to get to sleep earlier, or the 19% that add naps to supplement their sleep when they feel the onset of the flu coming on, the fact is that when you’re sick all sleep is not good sleep.
+And even if you are among the 24% that try to get more than 8 hours, the 34% that try to get to sleep earlier, or the 19% that add naps to supplement their sleep when they feel the onset of the flu coming on, the fact is that when you’re sick, all sleep is not good sleep.

 We’ve all been there, tossing and turning throughout the night as a stuffy nose and incessant cough make it impossible to go to or stay asleep.
-Americans say that these ailments (48% and 35%) respectively are the biggest threat to a good night’s sleep when they’re ill.
+Americans say that these ailments (48% and 35%), respectively are the biggest threat to a good night’s sleep when they’re ill.